Radical of a ring: Definitions

 Note that, for any r-ring $R$, $R$ is its own maximal r-ideal.
 One can say that $R$ is a radical, and the class of r-rings is the radical class.
 One can define a radical property by specifying a valid radical class as a subclass of $\mathfrak{A}$: for an ideal I of some arbitrary ring in $\mathfrak{A}$, I is an r-ideal if it is isomorphic to some ring in the radical class.

 For any class of rings $\delta \in \mathfrak{A}$, there is a smallest radical class $L \delta$ containing it, called the lower radical of $\delta$.
 The operator L is called the lower radical operator.

 A class of rings is called regular if every non-zero ideal of a ring in the class has a non-zero image in the class.
 For every regular class δ of rings, there is a largest radical class Uδ, called the upper radical of δ, having zero intersection with δ.
 The operator U is called the upper radical operator.

 A radical property r is said to be hereditary if for any ring $A \in \mathfrak{A}$ and any ideal $I$ of ring $A$, $r(I)=r(A) \cap I$.
 An equivalent condition on the radical class is that any ideal of a radical is also a radical.

 The definition readily extends to defining the radical of an algebra.
 In particular, rings are algebras over the ring of integers.

 Examples

-The Jacobson radical
+Jacobson radical

 Let R be any ring, not necessarily commutative.
 The Jacobson radical of R is the intersection of the annihilators of all simple right R-modules.

 There are several equivalent characterizations of the Jacobson radical, such as: